 Often the client needs an ID card before they can take other steps and we help them get their documentation in order.
 We can sometimes connect the client with a work opportunity or support them as they learn a new skill to increase their chances of employment.
 Many clients need trauma counselling or addiction support and we work within a network of service providers, always keeping in touch with the client and walking the long and often painful journey with them.

 Each journey is unique and, even once they feel their life has TRANSFORMED, our fieldwork team remains in touch because transformation is an ongoing process of rebuilding a life.

 The Humanity Hub is situated at 66 Newmarket street, Woodstock and is open to beneficiaries by appointment on Mondays–Thursdays from 8:30-4pm and Fridays from 8:30–3pm.
 This is the address at which we accept donations of clothing, shoes, toiletries, non-perishable food, and any other household items.

 We are so grateful to Swindon Property for accommodating us in their premises.

 founder and executive director

-Khulisa Social Solutions have included us in a large government funded stipend project that employs 500 homeless people across several non-profit organisations in Cape Town.
+Khulisa Social Solutions have included us in a large government funded stipend project that employs homeless people across several non-profit organisations in Cape Town.
 We are so grateful to them for inviting us to be part of this pilot initiative.

 Journalist Telford Vice wrote a beautiful article in the Daily Maverick about the work The Souper Squad has done in The Bo Kaap Helpers Garden.
 Volunteer Ilana Stone wrote a touching piece about our the Souper Squad’s work on our African Worry Doll project.

 Who are Troopers?